 13. Fulani Braids

-Fulani braids are the signature braids of the Fula people in West Africa.
+Fulani braids are the signature type of braids of the Fula people in West Africa.
 The style involves braiding thin to medium plaits in rows along the sides of the head while leaving a central twist at the crown.
 The central braid is then decorated with accessories – beads and rings are traditional, but hair cuffs are a chic option.
-Place the braids and accessories strategically to make the most of your face shape.
-Fulani braids can also be combined with other styles to make a statement; try pairing Fulani braids at the front with wearing the rest of your hair in a crown braid to create a unique updo.
+Place the braided hair and accessories strategically to maximize your face shape.
+Fulani braids can also be combined with other braided hairstyles to make a statement.

 14. Waterfall Braids

 One of the most beautiful and feminine braid styles is waterfall braids.
 It’s a modified form of the French braid.
 The difference is that instead of pulling in sections to work all of your hair into the plait, you will only braid across the top part of your hair, leaving the rest free.
 The braid creates a ‘cascading’ effect, which means it looks perfect paired with a soft wave hairstyle.
-The gentle, romantic vibe makes waterfall braids a popular bridal and bridesmaid choice.
-Add a dutch braid, and some flowers or delicate hair slides for a pretty effect.
+The gentle, romantic vibe makes waterfall braids a popular bridesmaid hairstyle.

 15. Yarn Braids

-Yarn braids are a type of extensions made from acrylic – the non-wool fabric.
+Yarn braids are an extension made from acrylic – a non-wool fabric.
 They are a great protective style for Afro-textured hair, especially during colder months like autumn and winter.
-Yarn braids also make a bold statement because the material comes in a rainbow of colours; pastel pink, peach and colour-pop shades like deep green and red are on-trend.
+They also make a bold statement because the material comes in a rainbow of colors; pastel pink, peach, and color-pop shades like deep green and red are on-trend.
 An extremely versatile styling option, yarn braids work with all hair lengths.
-They can be as thin or as thick as you want, so opt for anything from mini to jumbo depending on your hair’s strength.
+They can be as thin or as thick as you want, so opt for anything from mini to jumbo, depending on your hair’s strength.
 You’ll also have to consider how much patience you have when braiding – the bigger the braid, the longer it takes!

-If you’re looking for a hairstyle that commands attention, the mohawk braid is for you.
-When you’re short on time, plait a thick Dutch braid along the centre section of your head, then tie the rest of your hair back in a ponytail.
-It will create a mohawk effect without too much effort.
-However, if you want to take your mohawk braid to the next level, there’s a more striking mohawk braid technique.
-Start by cornrowing the sides sections of your hair.
-Then begin a Dutch braid of the centre section at the nape of your neck, moving towards your forehead.
-Once you run out of hair, fold the braid back on itself to create a rounded mohawk.
-This style has lots of punk attitude and works best if you have thick, straight hair.
+For a bold and attention-grabbing hairstyle, look no further than the mohawk braid.
+To achieve this style quickly, create a thick Dutch braid down the center of your head and secure the remaining hair in a ponytail.
+This effortless technique will give you a mohawk-like effect without much hassle.
+However, if you want to take your mohawk braid to the next level, there’s a more striking method.
+Cornrow the side sections of your hair and start a Dutch braid at the nape of your neck, moving it towards your forehead.
+Once you’ve braided it all the way, fold it back on itself to form a rounded mohawk.
+This edgy style works best on thick and exudes a punk vibe.

 19. Jumbo Box Braids

 If you’re looking for a braid style that makes a statement, jumbo box braids are it.
 These thick plaits will have all eyes on you.
-Not only do they take less time to put in and take out than other box braids, but they are also the perfect canvas for showing off bright new hair colour or accessories like rings, beads and jewels.
-Jumbo box braids are a great choice if you have naturally thick hair or you can put in extensions to create thicker braids.
+They take less time to put in and take out than other box braids, and they are also the perfect canvas for showing off bright new hair colors or accessories like rings, beads, and jewels.
+Jumbo box braids are a great choice if you have naturally thick hair or can put in extensions to create thicker ones.

-If you know how to create a standard three-strand plait, you can quickly turn it into a snake braid.
-This super easy style is usually used to give a half-up, half-down look a fresh twist.
-To create a snake braid, start plaiting a small section of hair at your temple.
-Braid it back until you run out of hair, then hold one of the three strands and push the other two back up.
-Next, gently pull the braid out again slightly, so the snake pattern is visible.
-Repeat the process on the other side, then tie the two snake braids together in a ponytail at the back of your head, using a section of hair to cover the join.
-It is one of the most straightforward braided hairstyles, and it still looks fantastic.
+If you know how to do a standard three-strand plait, you can easily transform it into a snake braid.
+This simple braided style is commonly used to give a half up half down look a new twist.
+To create a snake braid, start by plaiting a small section of hair at your temple.
+Braid it back until you reach the end of your hair, then hold one strand and push the other two upwards.
+After that, gently pull the braid out to reveal the snake pattern.
+Repeat the process on the other side, then tie the two snake braids together in a ponytail at the back of your head, using a section of hair to hide the joint.

 21. Triangle Box Braids